 Stephanie’s Note: This blog post, guest authored by Evergreen Data Senior Associate Jenny Lyons, is part of our ongoing effort to identify, explore, and popularize qualitative data visualization possibilities.
 See our collection of qualitative viz options here.
-All of these ideas and more will appear in the next edition of Effective Data Visualization, due to be released in Spring 2019.

 A journey map is one of the most bad-ass visuals I know about.
 With origins in customer experience and human-centered design, a journey map shows how a client moves through your organization.
 Seeing the actual journey a customer takes can be eye-opening for people on staff who only work on one small part of a project.
 Journey maps can show areas of strength and weakness.
 They depict the customer’s path.

 There are a couple of different contexts you can use this visual in, but I find them best used when you are trying to explore and better understand something that is vague, open-ended, and specific to people’s unique experiences.
 In both the business and nonprofit industries, it is easy to be out of touch with your customer.
 You build a product or design a program meant to meet demand and need, but are you?
 Boat loads of stats can be run on product sales, program metrics, and even survey data, but at the end of the day, we often fall short from getting a true understanding of the people we are trying to serve and what it is like in their shoes.